pavatus/ait-wiki/content/mechanics/travel.md

 ## Turns out i acctualy suck at flying the tardis even WITH the warnings,what do i do?

-* Auto pilot is somthing you can use to turn off flight events,however it caps your speed at evry low and you wont be able to gain loyalty.
+* Auto pilot is somthing you can use to turn off flight events,however it caps your speed 1-2 low and you wont be able to gain loyalty.